 "Opinion of Counsel" means a written opinion from legal counsel who is reasonably acceptable to the Trustee, in a form reasonably satisfactory to the Trustee.
-The counsel may be an employee of or counsel to a Parent Guarantor.
+The counsel may be an employee of or counsel to the Issuer or the Parent Guarantor.